nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 git push origin master
 ```

-### Tagging your repositry
+### Tagging your repository
+Tags are references that point to a particular commit.
+Our tags are named using [semantic versioning](http://semver.org/).
 We chose to use annotated tags because they allow for messages, dates and authors to be specified.

-**Do not use lightweight tags** (tags without options) because they only contain the SHA number
+**Do not use lightweight tags** (tags without options) because they only contain the SHA number.

 Signed tags could be used to check that the tag was created by an authorised person.
 At this point in time it is probably not required.